Students learn challenges of living in sustainable community

 “I think there has been a lot of thought put into the admission process and how they will keep everyone safe,” Trujillo said.

-Upon arrival, students will quarantine and be tested on campus by the state Department of Health, said dean of students Naomi Swinton.
+Upon arrival, students will quarantine and be tested on campus by the state Department of Health.
 Thereafter the campus health team, which includes nurses and EMTs as well as a medical director, will conduct testing as needed.
 Daily symptom checks, including for above normal temperatures, are planned.
 COVID-19 testing will continue regularly for students and employees, and everyone on campus must wear a mask.
 UWC-USA worked with public health representatives, local, regional and national medical advisors, the Office of Emergency Management, and is following best practices outlined by the Center for Disease Control and the National Association of Independent Schools to coordinate the safe return of students.

-Students, who normally come from about 90 countries, will be restricted to the campus except for wilderness excursions, outdoor ranch trips and essential appointments in town, Swinton said.
+Students, who normally come from about 90 countries, will be restricted to the campus except for wilderness excursions, outdoor ranch trips and essential appointments in town.

 Traditionally, UWC students go to Las Vegas to shop and volunteer in schools, the Samaritan House, El Comedor de San Pascual Soup Kitchen, the city’s animal shelter and more; students, faculty and staff annually contribute about 17,000 hours of community service in the region.